cpske/programming1/objects/lab-objects.md

 The Bank is responsible for knowing about all bank accounts, adding accounts, finding accounts, and assigning account numbers.
 Starter code is provided.

-There should only be one Bank class.
-For now, you will let the Bank behavior be **static**.
+There should only be one Bank.
+So, let the Bank behavior be **static**.

 <table border="1">
 <tr>